Discover Boca Raton: The Most Beautiful Beach Escape

 Morikami Museum and Japanese Gardens

-This venue blends live theater with a costume display.
-Shows run year-round and feel polished but relaxed.
-In addition, the museum shows original costumes from famous stage productions.
+This spectacular venue blends live, Broadway-quality theater with a unique costume display.
+The main stage shows run year-round and feel highly polished, and the attached museum has stunning, original costumes from famous stage productions.

 Yamato Scrub Natural Area